9

 Privacy testing

-Privacy check: let's go to the web resource https://www.experte.com/browser-privacy-check
+Privacy check: go to the web resource https://www.experte.com/browser-privacy-check

-After pressing the button "Start..." on the above web page we see that the web page is trying to take a "fingerprint" of the browser: resolution, operating system, number of processor cores, etc., but it is not successful (since I have denied the "fingerprint" - Disallow).
+After clicking on the "Start..." button, we see that the web page is trying to fingerprint the browser: resolution, operating system, number of processor cores, etc., but it fails (since I refused to fingerprint it - Disallow).

-Let's go to another service https://gologin.com/check-browser and perform the same check:
+Let's go to another service https://gologin.com/check-browser and carry out the same check:

 • country found - Russia